bharatari/mercury-alpha/README.md

     SOCIAL_HOOK=<slack webhook url>
     RADIO_HOOK=<slack webhook url>

+You will also have to add a `config.js` file to the root project directory:

+    export default {
+        radio: true,
+        social: true,
+    }

+The configuration file declares what features should run when the server starts.
+All features are implicitly disabled by default.
+You must explicitly enable them in the configuration file.

 Finally, to be able to run the application, you'll have to install dependencies and transpile the source files:

 1. `npm install` to install project dependencies